IdoHirsh0/.dotfiles/README.md

 ## Installation steps

-1. Clone this repository to your `~` directory
+1. Clone this repository to your machine
-2. `cd ~/.dotfiles`
+1. `cd .dotfiles`
-3. Make sure `install.sh` has execution premmisions
+1. Make sure `install.sh` has execution premmisions
     - If not, run `chmod +x install.sh`
-4. Run `./install.sh`
+1. Run `./install.sh`
-5. Open a new terminal session
+1. Open a new terminal session

 And that's it 😜